Sachinsn19/EduBridge/Assignment/Python/Readme.md

 # Python Programs
-These are the programs which have been done during Python session of PG diploma in Data Analystics course.
+These are the programs which have been done on Jupyter Notebook during Python session of PG diploma in Data Analystics course.